Pulsih/Pulsih/README.md

 - Who am I? 🤔
 17 years old student - Java Developer - [Minecraft](https://www.minecraft.net/it-it) Pluginner

-- What I do? ✨
+- What do I do? ✨
-I am currently studing at a Applied Sciences Lyceum
+I am currently studing at an Applied Sciences Lyceum

 - Where do i live? 🌍
 Italy